waztedll/Installation/README.md

 ### Disable wayland on GDM

 > [!NOTE]
-> This will disable all wayland sessions on GDM
+> This will disable all wayland sessions in GDM

     sudo sed -i "/#WaylandEnable=false/s/^#//g" /etc/gdm/custom.conf